-Over the last decade or more, the role of dietary carbohydrates has been the subject of fierce debate.
+Carb cycling is a relatively new term, one adding to an area where there is already a great deal of interest.
+Over the last decade or more, the role of dietary carbohydrates has been the subject of fierce debate you see.
 This has led to a mainstream demonization of carbohydrate as a cause of many Westernised ills (specifically obesity and diabetes).

 The result is a binary view of carbohydrate in the diet, from carbohydrates contributing the bulk of energy as staple foods in many national healthy eating guidelines versus advocates of low (or often very low) carbohydrate diets such as the ketogenic diet.

 This ‘all or nothing’ argument is not only unproductive in terms of misinterpreting and misleading the science, but practically unhelpful.
 It is becoming clear that, for most of us, and in many circumstances, carbohydrate fulfils a key role in the diet, yet for most people, reducing or removing carbohydrate altogether may be beneficial at certain times or under certain circumstances.